-At this time, the proposed review of the Shelly Bay process remains tabled as per the meeting of 22 August 2019: https://wellington.govt.nz/~/media/your-council/meetings/committees/city-strategy-committee/2019/08/csc-minutes-22-aug-2019---with-attachments.pdf
+At this time, the proposed review of the Shelly Bay process remains tabled as per the meeting of 22 August 2019: https://wellington.govt.nz/~/media/your- council/meetings/committees/city-strategycommittee/2019/08/csc-minutes-22-aug- 2019---with-attachments.pdf

-What is happening to the Shelly Bay Road?
+What is happening to Shelly Bay Road?

-Councillors have been advised that with the consent decision granted in October 2019, work will progress as agreed to in September 2017 and will be reported back to Councillors later this year.
+Councillors have been advised that with the consent decision granted in October 2019, work will progress as agreed to in September 2017.
 This includes investigating any upgrade of Shelly Bay Road beyond a level required by the developer's resource consent.